VishalLa/Latice/README.md

                     │                              │                         │
                     ▼                              ▼                         ▼
            ┌──────────────────────────────────────────────────────────────────────┐
-           │        Ollama (local LLM server, model: phi3) — used only as a       │
+           │        Ollama (local LLM server, model: phi3:latest) — used only as  │
            │        fallback matcher for ambiguous bank-vs-ledger pairs           │ └──────────────────────────────────────────────────────────────────────┘
 ```